McKinsey’s new Tokyo office is a perfect architectural metaphor

 So if you are a prestigious design firm hired to create a new office for McKinsey, what should you design it to look like?
 It couldn’t be your typical open concept with a few phone booths for taking calls.
 It would need to enable a culture of secrecy.
 It would need to look just like what the Japanese design firm Nendo created for McKinsey’s new IoT center in Tokyo: a series of rooms you are welcome to look at, but incapable of seeing into.

 The bulbous surface of the glass made it painstaking to install, requiring twice the normal crew, and what Nendo calls “an extremely time-consuming construction,” because the suction cups normally used to place glass paneling couldn’t stick to the uneven panels.
-The result of this effort are a perfect metaphor for McKinsey itself: a place that’s hiding secrets in plain sight.
+The result of this effort is a perfect metaphor for McKinsey itself: a place that’s hiding secrets in plain sight.